Now is the time to draft a will

-How of often should you update your will?
+How often should you update your will?

-According to Marvin Toy, a lawyer who has practised in the fields of tax law and estate planning for the past 12 years, “well-written wills should be flexible and contemplate future changes in your life.
+According to Marvin Toy, a lawyer who has practiced in the fields of tax law and estate planning for the past 12 years, “well-written wills should be flexible and contemplate future changes in your life.
 Nevertheless, you should review your estate planning documents when significant changes happen.”

 Some examples of changes that can trigger a change to a will are: